OfficeDev/script-lab-2017/CONTRIBUTING.md

 The website is now running.
 To try it out in an Add-in, see the next section.

+> Note:  To **stop debugging**, first press the "stop" button on the debugger (shift + F5).
+You will see an error on the server terminal window (`[nodemon] app crashed - waiting for file changes before starting...`); that's ok, just close that terminal instance (trash icon on top-right of terminal).
+If you want to restart debugging later, just re-press F5 again.

 ## Testing inside of an add-in

 1. Locate the add-in manifest (which you'll find in the `manifests` folder in the root of the repo).
 For purposes of running against localhost, use `script-lab-local.xml`.

-2. Sideload the manfiest into your office host application.
+2. Sideload the manifest into your office host application.
 See <https://dev.office.com/docs/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins>, which includes instructions and a step-by-step video for sideloading on the desktop, as well as links for the other platforms.

 ## General structure